AnhaltAI/anhaltai.github.io/content/en/publication/bbk-paper/index.md

 ---
-title: 'NLP-based Decision Support System for Examination of Eligibility Criteria from Securities Prospectuses at the German Central Bank.'
+title: 'NLP-based Decision Support System for Examination of Eligibility Criteria from Securities Prospectuses at the German Central Bank'
 authors:
   - Christian Hänig
   - Schlösser, Markus